knowit/frontiers-guidelines/examples/climate/CONTRIBUTING.md

 #### Global

 Like in most projects, I defined a base style for every tag, like font family, size and so forth.
 This allows for a consistent and easily editable reference point.
 All components, modules and pages should always import a core reference to the `styling.scss` file, which will allow access to various utilities.
+If there is an easier way to import (by default) a global style file, then do that instead!

 - `styles`
   - `styling`